Vignesh190904/Image-ML-Project/frontend/README.md

 - Member images are served from the backend's static directory
 - CORS is enabled on the backend for cross-origin requests
 - The application includes comprehensive error handling for network issues
-- The app runs at the root URL `http://localhost:3000/` for local development
+- The app is deployed at `https://Vignesh190904.github.io/Image-ML-Project/`

 ## 🤝 Contributing